matgalv2/discount-calculator/readme.md

   * Discount represents a positive integer.
   * Item need product name and price, where price is also positive integer.
 * Design patterns:
-  * Strategy - allows defining others discount calculation algorithms
+  * Strategy - allows defining and using other discount calculation algorithms
   * Iterator

 ## External libraries